yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 ## Next Step

-The next step would be implementation of
+The next step would be an implementation of
 [Cache Digests for HTTP/2](https://tools.ietf.org/html/draft-kazuho-h2-cache-digest).
 In this scheme, a browser can tell a list of cached file to a server.
 So, the server can avoid unnecessary pushes.